Don't Smile at Me: Music and lyrics

 "Ocean Eyes" is a dream pop, pop, synth-pop, indie pop and R&B ballad.
 The song features percussion, bass guitar and a synthesizer.
 "Ocean Eyes" is a love letter to Eilish's crush with her lover's "ocean" eyes.
 Don't Smile at Me closes with "Hostage", a stripped-down pop track.
 Lyrically, the track is about an intense love that Eilish feels for someone and an overwhelming desire she has for them.
-The December re-issue of the EP contains one additional track; "&Burn" with Vince Staples——a hip hop-influenced pop track. "[B]ooming kick drums" and "velvety keys" support the track.
+The reissue of the EP contains one additional track; "&Burn" with Vince Staples——a hip hop-influenced pop track. "[B]ooming kick drums" and "velvety keys" support the track.
 Like "Watch", the song starts with the sound of a match striking and uses it for the main beat.
 When Eilish and Finneas were recording the song, it was titled "Watch & Burn".
 The track later became two separate songs—"Watch" and "&Burn".

 The expanded edition of Don't Smile at Me contains two extra tracks.
 "Lovely", featuring Khalid, is a chamber pop-based stripped back ballad.
 The track features minimalist production consisting of a piano, violin strings provided by Madison Leinster, and percussion, as Eilish and Khalid sing about the feeling of being trapped inside of one's own mind.
 "Bitches Broken Hearts" is an R&B track.
 Emmit Fenn handled additional production of the track, the first song by Eilish to feature production by someone other than her brother.
 Lyrically, the song delves into the aftermath of a breakup, with Eilish pretending she no longer needs or cares about her former lover.

 Promotion

 Singles and other songs

-"Ocean Eyes" was originally released on November 18, 2015, via SoundCloud.
+"Ocean Eyes" was originally released on November 18, 2015, via SoundCloud and YouTube.
 On November 18, 2016, it was re-released as the lead single from Don't Smile at Me.
 Although the song did not chart initially, it became a sleeper hit in 2019 after Eilish released her debut studio album When We All Fall Asleep, Where Do We Go?, reaching number 72 on the UK Singles Chart and number 84 on the US Billboard Hot 100.
 The Australian Recording Industry Association (ARIA) certified the song quadruple platinum in Australia.
 It received triple platinum certifications in the United States, Canada and Denmark from the Recording Industry Association of America (RIAA), Music Canada (MC) and IFPI Denmark, respectively.
 The song spawned two music videos; Megan Thompson directed the first released on March 24, 2016.
 The second is a dance performance video released on November 22, 2016.
 A remix EP for the track was released on January 14, 2017.
 It includes remixes by Astronomyy, Blackbear, Goldhouse, and Cautious Clay.